bosch-io/iot-things-examples/octopus-hub-things-example/README.md

 ![Create Solution](images/createSolution.png)

 Well done!
 You have a free Bosch IoT Things service instance.
+Now you can find the attributes, relevant for this example, when you click "Credentials" on your Bosch IoT Things service instance in the [Bosch IoT Suite portal](https://accounts.bosch-iot-suite.com/subscriptions).

 ### Bosch IoT Hub
 Bosch IoT Hub is a service that allows to connect devices through various protocols to applications of the Bosch